Table of Contents

 Stream Default High Water Mark

 Node.js has increased the default High Water Mark for streams from 16KiB to 64KiB.
-This change is expected to enhance performance across the board, albeit with slightly higher memory usage.
-Developers or users in memory-sensitive environments are advised to set: etDefaultHighWaterMark.
+This change is set to enhance the overall performance, albeit with slightly higher memory usage.
+Developers or users in memory-sensitive environments can set: etDefaultHighWaterMark.

 Stable Watch Mode Command Line

 The Watch Mode Command Line option is now stable.
 In the previous Node 19 version, the Angular development team discussed the –watch feature as an exciting addition to the feature list.
-Now, with the Node 22 version, it has been promoted to stable.
-Other available options include:
+Now, it is stable with the Node 22 version.
+Additionally, other available options include:

 glob and globSync

 The newest release of Node v22 introduces new functionalities to the node:fsmodule.
-It includes the glob and globSync functions for pattern matching.
-Your development teams can now use these features to match file paths according to specified patterns.
+Specifically, it includes the glob and globSync functions for pattern matching.
+Meanwhile, your development teams can now use these features to match file paths according to specified patterns.

 WebSocket

-Under the experimental-websocket flag, WebSocket will now be used by default for browser compatibility.
+Under the experimental-websocket flag, you can now use WebSocket by default for browser compatibility.
 This will allow WebSocket clients to connect to Node.js without external dependencies.

 AbortSignal Creation Performance Improvement